Jersey Safe Roads

 Coordinating

 Coordination brings together stakeholders from various sectors to align their efforts and act in harmony.
-It maximises the effectiveness of road safety initiatives through collaboration.
+Including the Government of Jersey, the States of Jersey Police, Fire and Rescue Service and Ambulance Service.

 Promoting